sodascience/awesome-citizen-science-nl/README.md

 - [Nationale NajaarsVleermuistuintelling](https://www.vleermuis.net/) - Citizens count on one of the predetermined days the number of bats in their backyards and also report on their species from sunset until they have not seen a bat in over 10 minutes.
 They also give information on where in their backyard they saw the bats and where they did not see any. (`2019` - `recurring`)
 - [Meetnet Urbane Soorten](https://www.sovon.nl/nl/MUS) - Citizens count birds and species three times per season, on top of the yearly separate counts.  (`2007` - `ongoing`)
 - [CR-Birding Submit](https://submit.cr-birding.org/page/who_are_we/) - Citizens register their observations of color marked birds. (`2016` - `ongoing`)
-- [Avondtelling Amfibieën](https://www.tuintelling.nl/evenementen/avondtelling) - Citizens report how many and what kind of amphibians they have seen and heard on a predetermined evening.  (`2016` - `2016`)
 - [Boerenzwaluwproject](https://vogeltrekstation.nl/nl/onderzoek/monitoringsprojecten/boerenzwaluw) - Citizens put in extra effort to ring barn swallows and thereby gain insights in the survival and reproduction of the species.  (`1997` - `ongoing`)
 - [Natuurkalender](https://www.naturetoday.com/intl/nl/observations/natuurkalender?utm_source=natuurkalender.nl&utm_medium=redirect&utm_campaign=olddomain) - Citizens observe a certain animal species on a location they have chosen themselves and note the first day when they enter a new phenological phase. (`1868` - `recurring`)
 - [TreeWiFi](https://www.samenmetenaanluchtkwaliteit.nl/projecten/treewifi) - A project that was started by a citizen where bird houses measure the air quality.
 When the quality increases, you get free wifi in return.  (`2016` - `ongoing`)